TESTARtool/TESTAR_dev/webdriver/README.md

 While testing web applications, it is desirable to keep the testing on the same domain.
 Many applications have links pointing to domains outside the scope.
 When the browser reaches a domain not defined in _domainsAllowed_ it will try to go back to the last allowed page.
 Related to this is the _followLinks_ option to follow links opened in new tabs or stay with the original tab.

-The _login_, _username_ and _password_ fields allow TESTAR to automatically login on websites that need authentication.
+The _login_, _username_ and _password_ pairs allow TESTAR to automatically login on websites that need authentication.
 The first pair consists of the URL with the login and the id of the FORM.
 The next 2 items should contain the ids of the input fields with their credential values.

-The last configurable item is a list of attribute names and values.
+The last configurable item, _policyAttributes_, is a list of attribute names and values.
 When the deriveAction method finds all these name-value pairs on an element, a click action is forced.
 This is used to automate the removal of annoying policy popups.